jiehyeH/jiehyeH.github.io/_posts/2024-10-20-the-antifragile-everything-bagel.md

 layout: distill
 title: What doesn't kill an everything bagel only makes it stronger
 date: 2024-10-20
-description: An annotated reading of the books I read in August & September 2024.
+description: An annotated reading of the books I finished in August & September 2024.
 tags: [Future-Proofing, Growth, Fantasy]
 categories: Annotated-Readings
 giscus_comments: true